Wendy Schmidt

 Wendy Susan Schmidt (née Boyle) is an American businesswoman and philanthropist.
-She is the wife of Eric Schmidt, the former CEO of Google, whom she met in graduate school at the University of California, Berkeley.
+She is married to Eric Schmidt, the former CEO of Google, whom she met in graduate school at the University of California, Berkeley.

-She is the president of the Schmidt Family Foundation, holding over $1 billion in philanthropic assets.
+She is the president of the Schmidt Family Foundation, which holds more than $1 billion in assets.

 Biography

 She was born in 1955 in Orange, New Jersey.
 Her parents owned an interior design firm, Boyle Design Associates.

 She graduated from Smith College in 1977 and attended graduate school at Berkeley.
 While there, she met Eric Schmidt, then a doctoral student in computer science, and edited his thesis.
 They married in June 1980.

 After graduating in 1981 with a master's degree in journalism, she joined the marketing department of Sun Microsystems, where Eric Schmidt later worked as well.
 She left Sun in 1986 to start an interior design firm, which she ran for 16 years.
 Wendy and Eric Schmidt had two daughters, Sophie and Alison.
 Alison died in 2017 from an illness.